Train a Fully Connected Neural Network

 print(f'Model saved for epoch {epoch}.')

-It is important to understand that the validation data are only being predicted at the end of each training epoch as opposed to after each processing of a training batch.
-So, the loop will iterate over all of the training batches and update the weights after each batch before it predicts to the validation data.
+It is important to understand that the validation data are only being predicted at the end of each training epoch as opposed to after each processing of a training mini-batch.
+So, the loop will iterate over all of the training mini-batches and update the weights after each mini-batch before it predicts to the validation data.

 It would be possible to only save the model if an improvement is found from the prior epoch.
 Or, I could only save one model to disk, which is overwritten if the current epoch offers and improvement, as opposed to saving each model.
 This is especially preferred when we are training over a lot of epochs or when the model has a lot of trainable parameters and the associated weight /parameter files are large.
 This will be demonstrated in later modules.
 Here, each model save is not very large.